When launching our Knowledge Hub, we committed to sharing all of our knowledge to help make insurance advice less complicated and more accessible.

 How much does Group Life insurance pay to the employees covered?

-Some schemes will have a set multiple of salary in place where the insured amount will be a multiple of the employee’s salary.
+Some schemes will have a clause in place stating that the insured amount will be a multiple of the employee’s salary.

 We only hear of claims being declined due to issues with eligibility, exclusions that haven’t been properly explained or fraudulent cases.

-Companies under 100 employees, will tend to use insurers that have online quote facilities (as your premium will usually be cheaper), these are Canada Life, Unum, AIG, Aviva and new insurer Yulife.
+Companies with under 100 employees will tend to use insurers that have online quote facilities (as your premium will usually be cheaper).
+These are AIG, Aviva, Canada Life, Unum and new insurer Yulife.

 If a business is looking to go to whole of market then MetLife, Zurich and Generali will also be included as they are three of the world’s biggest insurers.